Types of Telescopes

 Setting up my Schmidt-Cassegrain telescope for a night of astrophotography.

-If you are a beginner and looking to purchase your first telescope, it is recommended you have a clear vision of what you want to use it for (i.e. visual, photography, planetary, deep-sky, etc.), your available budget, and the level of complexity you want to take on for your equipment set-up.
+If you are a beginner and looking to purchase your first telescope, it is recommended that you have a clear vision of what you want to use it for (e.g., visual, photography, planetary, deep-sky, etc.), your available budget, and the level of complexity you want to take on for your equipment set-up.

 Related Post: How to Use Your First Telescope

-When choosing a telescope there are many different characteristics that come into play, but arguably the two most important factors will be your desired focal length and aperture.
-You can think of the telescope’s focal length as its ‘magnification’ of the sky, and how big an object will appear.
+You can think of the telescope’s focal length as its ‘magnification’ of the sky and how big an object will appear.
 The aperture will determine how bright the object will appear, as a larger diameter telescope can gather more light at once.

 What is The Best Telescope?